Policy last updated

 Under the Education and Training Reform Act 2006, the power to employ, transfer or promote has been delegated to principals.
 Principals have a professional responsibility for ensuring that all parts of the selection process have been undertaken correctly.
 In considering the recommendation of the selection panel, principals should ensure that the applicant who best demonstrates that they meet the selection criteria and is capable of performing the duties of the position is selected.

-Applicants seeking part-time employment are encouraged to apply for any teaching service position and, if they are the successful candidate, request a reduced time fraction.
+The panel should ensure that applicants seeking part-time employment are not excluded from being the successful applicant for a position, and if they are the successful candidate, may request a reduced time fraction.
 Such requests will be negotiated on a case-by-case basis and will be subject to the operational requirements of the school.

 Where the principal’s decision does not concur with the panel’s recommendation, reasons for this decision must be recorded.